sammy-ai/Cluster_Crusaders_Loan_Management_System/README.md

 # Run the third node
 docker run --name South_Node -p 9044:9042 -d -e CASSANDRA_SEEDS=$INSTANCE1,$INSTANCE2 cassandra:3.7
 $INSTANCE3=$(docker inspect --format="{{ .NetworkSettings.IPAddress }}" South_Node)

+#Now running on citus using the central node as a master and North and South as worker nodes.
+There's also a manager node.

+How the system works
+(Make sure the database 'loanmanagement' is running) First run the node server in the node-postgres folder using 'node index' in the directory then run the react application in the 'react-postgres' folder by running the command 'npm start' in the same directory